SudoWatson/FiraCode-Nix-Flake/README.md

 This flake allows you to make a **custom build of Fira Code** easily in your NixOS config to bake OpenType features directly into the font.

+> [!NOTE]
+> This is my first Nix Flake.
+There may be issues with results, performance, or other.
+If you notice any problems, please open an issue and feel free to help in anyway.

 ---

 ## Features